City Service Implications

 The free WiFi at the Marion Public Library has been boosted and is available from outside the building 24/7.

-- All programming (day camps, youth, adult and senior activities) are cancelled through April 30.
-This includes Encore Cafe.
+- All programming (day camps, youth, adult and senior activities) are cancelled for the time being.

 - Facility rentals or usage will not be permitted, staff are contacting those directly to reschedule or issue a refund.